Azemchap/premium-pos-desktop/MOBILE_OPTIMIZATION_SUMMARY.md

 ## 🎉 Success!

-Your Premium POS app is now:
+Your QorBooks app is now:
 - ✅ **100% Mobile-Optimized**
 - ✅ **Ready for Android/iOS**
 - ✅ **Touch-Friendly**